petrosKon/Kontrazis/content/posts/ARcher.md

 ---------------

 ![alt text](https://raw.githubusercontent.com/petrosKon/Kontrazis/master/static/images/ARCher%20-%20Two%20Of%20Spades.JPG)
-The second card of our game we introduce the first enemy variation, the frightfly.
+This is the second card of our game we introduce the first enemy variation, the frightfly.
 These flies move way too fast and it is very difficult to bypass without shooting them first.
 Shooting them also is no easy task.
 In order to pass this level, the player must avoid or kill the fireflies and as well as evade the spikes.
-The fireflies move arround two constant points where we set in our inspector and their controller is:
+The fireflies move arround two constant points where we set them in our inspector and their controller is:

 ```C#
 float lerpPercentage = Mathf.PingPong(Time.time, repeatTime) / repeatTime;